Something to Stand On

 This was the damage to one of the legs.
 A carved bead had chipped off.

-The first step was to remove the broken mortise and clean up the cavity.
+The first step was to remove the broken tenon from the mortise and clean up the cavity.
 The mortise is that rectangular hole where a piece called a tenon gets inserted.
 Note the hide glue.
 I inlaid a new tenon in the broken piece.
 This repair is not visible from the outside of the stand.

 Next, I cleaned up the mating surface of the broken pieces with a chisel.
 This is the part attached to the overall stand.
 I did a similar process to the piece that was broken off.